 With all that said, the question I started with still hasn’t been answered: Why would anyone want to build a PM2.5/PM10 particulate sensor using ESPHome?
 I can’t argue with the fact that you could go out and buy a smart air purifier, such as the Xiaomi Mi Air Purifier, which has a built-in particulate sensor and adjusts the fan’s speed automatically.
 I’d even go as far as to recommend that if the outdoor air quality is constantly in a bad state.

 But perhaps you want to find out whether you even need an air purifier, before making the purchase.
 A particulate sensor hooked up to a cheap ESP8266 board running ESPHome will definitely come in cheaper.
-Or maybe you want to build your own, cheap air purifier using a box fan and some furnace filters, and control it using a smart plug.
+Or maybe you wish to build your own, cheap air purifier using a box fan and some furnace filters, and control it using a smart plug.
 You might also be interested in the outdoor air quality, as it could influence your decision to hit the roads for a run, or to stick to the treadmill.
 If you do build an outdoor sensor, you can also feed the data to sensor.community, a project attempting to map the earth’s air quality.

 Which particulate sensor (PM2.5) should you be using for ESPHome?